gmcclelland90/FAP/docs/search-system.md

 - Searching uses in-memory cached directory trees; avoids full filesystem scans for most queries
 - Recursion short-circuits once the result limit is reached
 - Case-insensitive `IndexOf` over segments for simple and fast matching
+- Request path is asynchronous; fan-out to multiple peers is parallelized with bounded degree; per-peer timeouts apply

 ## Security
 - Search operates only within declared shares of the remote peer